-Title: ADEC Transcultural Mental Health Program - Brochure
+Title: ADEC Transcultural Mental Health program - brochure

 Title: All about child disability diagnosis

 Summary: In this short video, child disability experts talk about what to do if you’re concerned about your child’s development.
 Parents of children with disability talk about getting a diagnosis, following their instinct and getting second opinions.
 Parents also talk about how they felt when they heard their child’s diagnosis of disability.
-They say it’s OK to grieve.

 Title: Are you a woman with a disability who is worried about how you are being treated at home?

-Summary: This guide is based on the real experiences of women with disabilities.
+Summary: This translated guide is based on the real experiences of women with disabilities.
 These women told their stories in the hope it would help others to deal with abuse.

 Title: Carers, caring and respite care services

-Summary: Carers play a critical role in Victoria’s health system.
-Thousands of Victorians take on paid and unpaid caring roles at different times in their lives.
-There is financial and service support available to carers in Victoria.
-Understand the changes involved in caring and learn how to plan for those changes.
-Discover practical advice about how to manage appointments, medication as well as challenging behaviours and communication.
+Summary: This translated video describes the critical role of carers in Victoria’s health system.
+The video outlines that there are financial and support services available to carers, encourages the understanding of changes involved in caring and how to plan for those changes, and provides practical advice about how to manage appointments and medication as well as challenging behaviours and communication.

-Title: Cerebral palsy overview and diagnosis
+Title: Cerebral palsy overview and diagnosis (Video)

 Summary: In this short video, parents of children with cerebral palsy talk about spotting the early signs of cerebral palsy and getting a diagnosis.
 Also, child health specialists explain that cerebral palsy is a condition that affects the brain.
 They talk about the different types of cerebral palsy, how it affects children and some of its causes.

-Title: Cerebral palsy: after the diagnosis: part 2
+Title: Cerebral palsy: after the diagnosis: part 2 (Video)

 Summary: In this short video, parents of children with cerebral palsy talk about what happens after your child is diagnosed with cerebral palsy.
 They describe why it’s important to look after yourself, connect with other families and have a good support network.
 They also talk about different therapies.
 Health specialists say why early intervention is important, especially for helping children reach goals like feeding or dressing

-Title: Child disability and early intervention
+Title: Child disability and early intervention: expert tips (Video)

 Summary: In this short video, child disability experts talk about what early intervention is, how you get it and what it aims to do.
 They say it’s important to start early, but it’s also never too late to start.
 They talk about choosing a service provider and funding options.
 A parent describes her experience with early intervention.